yuqiii-wang/KnowledgeNotes/math/finance/financing/repo.md

 # Repurchase Agreement (REPO)

-A repurchase agreement, also known as a repo, RP, or sale and repurchase agreement, is a form of short-term borrowing, mainly in government securities.
+A repurchase agreement, also known as a repo, RP, or sale and repurchase agreement, is a form of short-term borrowing, mainly in government securities or good-credit corporate bonds.

 The dealer sells the underlying security to investors and, by agreement between the two parties, buys them back shortly afterwards, usually the following day, at a slightly higher price (overnight interest).